mikeygough/my-ACS-2330-Responsive-Web-Design/class-6.md

 **Challenge** use lighthouse to score your pages.
 You can do as much work on your site as you like.
 I will score this assignment on the lowest scoring page.
 My solution project from the tutorial scored 81%.

+HOMEWORK

+find a web site, a site that exists out in the world, something you use every day, try and use that website only using a screen reader.